peejaywk/FourFifthsJazz/README.md

     * Check that the About Section is visible on the screen below the background imgae.
     * Repeat the above tests on mobile and tablet devices.
 On mobile and tablet devices verify that background image remains fixed when scrolling down the page.
 * About Us Section
+    * Verify that the text is centered on the page and scales correclty when the screen size is reduced.
+    * Verify that the images below the text are resposive and respond correctly to changes in screen size.
+    * Verify that the images are correclty positioned on all devices and screen sizes.
 * Influences Section
+    * Verify that the text is centered on the page and scales correclty when the screen size is reduced.
+    * Verify that the images below the text are resposive and respond correctly to changes in screen size.
+    * Verify that the images are correclty positioned on all devices and screen sizes.
 * Testimonials Section
+    * Verify that when the screen size is reduced the testimonals scale correctly and that they move into a single column on mobile devices.
+    * Verify that the text stays withing the bounding border when the screen size is reduced.
 * Example Set List Section
+    * Reduce the screen size and verify that the set list transitions into a single list at the correct screen size.
 * Footer
     * Repeat tests detailed in the Home Page Testing section above.
     * Verify that the footer is identical to that of the Home page.